Application for Free Sale and Commerce Certificate – COVID 19

 - List of products for which Free Sale and Commerce Certificates are required

-- Product permission letters of the requested products
+- Product permission letters for the requested products

 - A letter from the concerned authority-demanding certificate